Blog

 Does Old Republic workers' comp cover 24-hour or live-in home care in Texas?

 Round-the-clock or live-in home care is covered under Old Republic workers' comp when a physician certifies that the injured worker requires continuous skilled monitoring or personal care assistance due to the severity of the work injury.
 This is more common for catastrophic injuries, severe neurological injuries, or cases where the injured worker cannot safely be left alone during recovery.
 Authorization for 24-hour care typically requires additional clinical documentation and may involve utilization review.
-Our RN Director of Nursing can prepare the clinical documentation needed to support this level of care authorization.
+Our RN Director of Nursing can prepare the documentation needed to support this level of care authorization.

-Call us at (817) 887-9919.
-For clinical referrals, workers' comp documentation, and authorization paperwork, our fax number is (972) 379-0555.
-We welcome referrals from Old Republic adjusters, nurse case managers, treating physicians, hospital discharge planners, and families coordinating care for an injured worker.
+Call us at 817.290.9559 or fax us at 972.379.0555.
+We welcome referrals from Old Republic adjusters, nurse case managers, treating physicians, hospital discharge planners at Huguley Medical Center and AdventHealth Burleson, and families coordinating care for an injured worker.
+We offer a free in-home assessment — no contracts required.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of Burleson makes no representations or warranties regarding the accuracy or completeness of this information.